Programs and Requirements

 Students may attain additional breadth or depth in the curriculum in several ways:

-- The "Minor" is a planned sequence, usually of 18 credits, typically earned in addition to one's major requirements, with options available under departmental or minor program advisement.
+- The "Minor" is a planned sequence, a minimum of 18 credits, typically earned in addition to one's major requirements, with options available under departmental or minor program advisement.
 Courses in a cognate or courses used to satisfy the Liberal Education Program may be used as courses in a minor.

 - The "Concentration" is a required set of courses within a major that define a specific area of study.

 - The "Cognate" is a supplement of credits in a related discipline (or disciplines), outside of one's major or minor, planned with departmental or program advisement.
-Courses in a cognate may be used to fulfill requirements for a minor.
+Courses in a cognate, when permitted by the department, may be used to fulfill requirements for a minor and/or the Liberal Education Program.

 - The "Electives," which vary in number depending upon the major degree program being pursued and the student's degree of commitment to the foregoing options.